Weygoldtina: History

 A single fossil from the Cape Breton Island was interpreted as a fossil dragonfly larva and described by Samuel Hubbard Scudder in 1876 as Libellula carbonaria.
 The fossil was very incomplete, consisting of a solitary opisthosoma.
-With the discovery of more complete fossils from Mazon Creek, Illinois, and Joggins, Nova Scotia, Samuel Scudder redescribed the fossils as amblypygids and moved the species to a new genus, Graeophonus as Graeophonus carbonarius.
+With the discovery of more complete fossils from Mazon Creek, Illinois, and Joggins, Nova Scotia, Samuel Scudder redescribed the fossils as amblypygids and moved the species to a new genus, Graeophonus, as Graeophonus carbonarius.
 While describing the British species, Graeophonus anglicus, Reginald Innes Pocock noted significant differences between the Nova Scotian and more complete Mazon Creek fossils.
 As a result he erected the species Graeophonus scudderi to accommodate the Mazon Creek specimen, and restricted species G. carbonarius to the Canadian specimens.
-It was later suggested by Reginald Pocock in 1913 that the two species, G. carbonarius and G. scudderi were indeed the same, and this has resulted in confusion over both the name to be used and number of species present in North America.
+It was later suggested by Reginald Pocock in 1913 that the two species, G. carbonarius and G. scudderi, were indeed the same, and this has resulted in confusion over both the name to be used and number of species present in North America.
 Graeophonus anglicus has been found in the English Middle Coal Measures of Coseley, Staffordshire.
 Known from ten specimens that are now deposited in the British Museum, the species was named by Reginald Pocock in 1911.

-However, in 2018, researchers considered that the genus Graeophonus is invalid, because the holotype specimen of G. carbonarius (=Libellula carbonaria) is poorly preserved and hard to identify as an amblypygid.
+However, in 2018, researchers considered that the genus Graeophonus is invalid, because the holotype specimen of G. carbonarius (Libellula carbonaria) is poorly preserved and hard to identify as an amblypygid.
 Even in 1911, Pocock considered that the holotype specimen possibly did not belong to an amplypygid.
 More confusingly, A.I.
 Petrunkevitch suggested to use another more complete specimen as the holotype in 1913, even though the original holotype specimen was not lost at that time.
-To solve problems caused by this, Jason A. Dunlop erected a new genus, Weygoldtina, and placed most specimens of G. carbonarius and G. scudderi into Weygoldtina scudderi, and G. anglicus is renamed as Weygoldtina anglica.
+To solve problems caused by this, Jason A. Dunlop erected a new genus, Weygoldtina, and placed most specimens of G. carbonarius and G. scudderi into the Weygoldtina scudderi, with G. anglicus being renamed as Weygoldtina anglica.